CSR Priorities

 Projects

-Number of provinces that GC implemented CSR projects and activities
+Number of provinces that GC was implemented CSR projects and activities

 Provinces